 We cross the Chenab River and ride along a shady cliff road with waterfalls cascading over the road onto the frozen crust of ice that covers the rivers below.
 We stop for a break before the now legendary 50m river crossing that gets deeper and harder the further you get into it.
 Not everybody makes it across without coming off, but everyone comes away with a story at the end of it.

 From here we continue up and over Sachs Pass until we get to a military checkpoint where the adrenalin is seeping out of our pores and we’re waved through.
-Enjoy the view of the valley before a snaking descent through villages perched on the side of mountains.
+Enjoy the view of the valley before a snaking descent through villages perched on the side of the mountains.

 We descend into the tree line and continue along the forest road that is spotted with small villages, through the valley all the way to Khajjiar.
 Often called India’s Switzerland, the exquisite glade has a circumference of approximately 5km.
-Along its fringes, thick forests of Himalayan Cedar climb the slopes, the snow-line rests above these woods.
+Along its fringes, thick forests of Himalayan Cedar climb the slopes, and the snow-line rests above these woods.
 There is a 12th-century temple dedicated to Khajji Nag that contains life-size, wooden images of the Pandavas brothers.

 DAY 10: ENDLESS TWISTIES